rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 If you suddenly realize that you have more to add to your document, and don't want to do the PR as yet, that's no problem.

-Go back to git-cola, right-click on your branch (in this case "rl_git_workflow") and click "Checkout" then go back to Atom, open your document again and make whatever additions you need to add.
+Go back to Git Cola, right-click on your branch (in this case "rl_git_workflow") and click "Checkout" then go back to Atom, open your document again and make whatever additions you need to add.
 Any changes you make to the file or files, will again have to be staged, and a new commit will need to be written.

 You will need to right-click the "main" branch when done and click "Checkout" again, and you will need to push your changes to your fork again.
 The difference is that since the URL for doing the pull request (PR) has already been sent, you will not get this again.
 You need to use the original link that was sent before.